bitobox/bitobox/README.md

 - 📫 How to reach me ...
-- 👋 Hi, I’m @bitobox but you can call me Bito
+- 👋 Hi, I’m @bitobox but you can call me Bitobox